 Interested in creating your own website?
 Ever wondered how cool is it to have a website that has a log-in/log-out functionality?
-Want to learn how to Create, Read, Update or Delete(CRUD) records in a database?
-Have you lost track on your previous tutorials?
-Well, I’m going to teach you how to create one from scratch where in you will know every single details on how the code works.
+Want to learn how to Create, Read, Update, or Delete(CRUD) records in a database?
+Have you lost track of your previous tutorials?
+Well, I'm going to teach you how to create one from scratch wherein you will know every single detail on how the code works.
 If you are new to back-end web development, this tutorial is for you.
-I’ll explain everything in detail so that you won’t have to research some particular methods being used.
-We won’t be using any frameworks to keep things simple.
-Also I won’t be focusing on the websites design since were after the functionalities though it’s easy to implement the design.
-What will be doing is a simple item list when the users is logged in.
+I'll explain everything in detail so that you won't have to research some particular methods being used.
+We won't be using any frameworks to keep things simple.
+Also, I won't be focusing on the website design since we're after the functionalities though it's easy to implement the design.
+What will be doing is a simple item list when the users are logged in.

 In this tutorial, we will be using some languages that will enhance our development.
 If you really don't know any of the things I will mention, it's ok.
 Just try to go with the flow.
 It's just easy to comprehend them since I'm not into using advanced methods for this one.
 Off course since this is creating a back-end service for a website, you must at know least the very very very basics of the following:

 HTML/CSS - Off course this will never get off the list when it comes to web development.
 Why did I even bother place this?
 LOL.